Cardinals vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the underdog in three of their past 10 games and have gone 2-1 in those contests.
+- In four games as the underdog over the last 10 matchups, the Cardinals have posted a mark of 3-1.

-- In their last 10 matchups with a total posted by oddsmakers, the Cardinals and their foes are 4-5-1 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by sportsbooks, the Cardinals and their foes are 4-5-1 when it comes to hitting the over.

-- The last 10 Cardinals games have not had a spread posted by bookmakers.
-The average over/under set by bookmakers in St. Louis' past four contests has been 9.1, a span in which the Cardinals and their opponents have gone under every time.
+- The last 10 Cardinals matchups have not had a spread posted by bookmakers.

 Cardinals Betting Records & Stats

-- The Cardinals have been underdogs in 43 games this season and have come away with the win 20 times (46.5%) in those contests.
+- The Cardinals have won in 21, or 47.7%, of the 44 contests they have been named as odds-on underdogs this year.

-- St. Louis has entered 20 games this season as the underdog by +110 or more and is 8-12 in those contests.
+- St. Louis has entered eight games this season as the underdog by +125 or more and is 4-4 in those contests.

-- St. Louis' games have gone over the total in 52 of its 105 chances.
+- Games involving St. Louis have gone over the total set by sportsbooks in 53 of 106 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!